 Approximately 150,000 sunflowers were planted by the Hasuda Sunflower Project in early June.
 They are expected to grow from around late July until early (possibly mid) August.
 Moreover, they have their sunflower maze again this year too.
 You can usually check the condition on the Hasuda Sunflower Project Community group Facebook page.
 It is updated frequently, at this time of year, in my experience.

 Hasuda Sunflower Project

-This event is free.
+Cost: This event is free.

 By car: a 15 minute drive from the Shiraoka Shobu exit of the Ken-o expressway.
 You can also access from a smart interchange at the Hasuda Service Area of the Tohoku expressway.
-Parking is available for 200 cars when the fields are open to the public, which they will not be in 2021.
+Parking is available for 200 cars when the fields are open to the public, which they will be in 2022.

 By public transport: There is a bus that goes close to the fields, from the east exit of Hasuda station on the Tohoku (Utsunomiya) line.